-These instructions are based on the Sony A7 III, but can be applied to the other Sony Alpha cameras, with two memory card slots, as their menus are probably similar. e.g. A7RIII, A9, A7R IV, A7SIII, A7 IV
+These instructions are based on the Sony A7 III, but may apply to the other Sony Alpha cameras, with two memory card slots, as their menus are similar. e.g. A7RIII, A9, A7R IV, A7SIII, A7 IV

 I only need the RAW photos/images, so the JPEG are only as a backup.
-I don’t write RAW to both slots, because the write speed of Slot 2 is slower than Slot 1, on the Alpha 7 III, and may hinder continuous photo speed when the buffer fills up, although I haven’t been in such a situation as yet.
+I don’t write RAW to both slots, because the write speed of Slot 2 is slower than Slot 1, on the Alpha 7 III, and will hinder continuous photo speed when the buffer fills up.

 - Go to the Camera: Quality/Image Size menu (1st tab), Page 1/14